anttikivi/.github/CONTRIBUTING.md

     <details><summary>What if the status checks are failing?</summary>If a status check is failing and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 A maintainer will re-run the status check for you.
 If we conclude that the failure was a false positive, then we will open an issue to track that problem with our status check suite.</details>

-While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewers may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.
+While the prerequisites above must be satisfied before having your pull request reviewed, the reviewers may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

 ## Style Guides

 ### Git Commit Messages

 * Use the present tense (‘Add feature’, not ‘Added feature’).
-* Use the imperative mood (‘Move cursor to...’ not ‘Moves cursor to...’).
+* Use the imperative mood (‘Move the cursor to...’ not ‘Moves the cursor to...’).
 * Try to limit the first line to 72 characters or fewer.
 * Reference issues and pull requests liberally after the first line.